 Belgrade is becoming a more and more popular destination to visit by the minute.
 If you’re planning to visit Serbia’s capital and are wondering where to stay, have a look at these suggestions:

 Airbnb — A great option if you prefer your own apartment (like this comfortable place in the city centre) or a private room in a local’s home.
-If you’re new to Airbnb, you can click here to get up to $40 off your first stay.
+Click here to browse the best Airbnbs in Belgrade.

 Not quite what you’re looking for?
 Click here to browse more Belgrade hotels!